-We've all heard of the The Hamptons—the series of scenic waterfront villages lining Long Islands’ eastern end that play host to a swishy NYC crowd between the months of May and October.
+The Hamptons, a series of scenic waterfront villages lining Long Islands’ eastern end, plays host to an upscale New York City crowd between the months of May and October.
 But the region boasts more than just its see-and-be-seen summer scene.
-The area has long lured farmers and fishermen, artists, vintners, chefs, builders and shopkeepers.
+The area has long lured farmers and fishermen, artists, vintners, chefs, builders, and shopkeepers.
 And in the fall, even after the beach-going the crowds diminish, the region's pristine beauty and charm endure.
-Here are ten iconic Hamptons activities can be enjoyed year-round.Continue to 2 of 11 below.

 Do Dinner and a Show in Westhampton

 The Westhampton Beach Performing Arts Center hosts performances from well-known musicians and comedians year round.
 Plus, the center offers afternoon artists’ talks, conversations with local chefs, and chamber music recitals.
 The town of Westhampton also offers a bustling main street of shops and restaurants and forms part of Dune Road, an oceanfront residential street boasting impressive mansions and seafood restaurants.